 “Hopkins does more than anyone else in training American Indians to be leaders in healthcare.
 Not just creating the dream but providing the resources—they are in the trenches with each student to do everything they need to meet their dream.” – Nadine Caron, MD, MPH, Sagamok Anishnawbek (Ojibway), surgeon and co-director, Centre for Excellence in Indigenous Health, University of British Columbia

-The Johns Hopkins Center for American Indian Health has supported training for more than 1,500 people representing 45 tribal communities around the nation.
+The Johns Hopkins Center for American Indian Health has awarded over 1,500 scholarships to people representing 45 tribal communities around the nation.

 The Center provides funding and on-site mentorship for Native masters and doctoral students in public health, medicine, and nursing at Johns Hopkins University.
 Scholarship support is based on availability of funding and may include support, in full or in part, for tuition, stipend, books and tutoring services.